 Downtown Orillia Arts & Culture

-This past September, Aaron Davis, his band and myself spent the evening at the Orillia Opera House to film the second concert of the Travel by Sound series, which premieres virtually on October 18th.
+This past September, Aaron Davis, his band and myself spent the evening at the Orillia Opera House to film the second concert of the Travel by Sound series.
 This is the only concert of the series that was open to a live audience, and the hall went to great lengths to ensure everyone was safe and comfortable by developing new booking and seating protocols.

 If you happen to be in the area, you'll want to be sure to check out the Farmer's Market which pops up behind the Library on Saturday mornings.
 The nearby arts district also boasts some very cool outdoor street art displays on Peter Street North, the Orillia Museum of Art & History, and plenty of unique independent local shops and restaurants along Mississauga Street.

 This time of year, Orillia's vibrant fall colours make the city a stunning place to explore.
 Trevor and I hopped on our bikes to explore the Millenium Trail - an easy and family friendly 15km stretch of paved and gravel bike trail that passes through Orillia's waterfront and downtown core, with easy access to parks, beaches, public restrooms, shops and restaurants.

 If you happen to be looking for a more adventurous tour, local company Born to Ride Bicycle offers over 80 guided tours, custom tours and bike rentals.
 Their Western Wetlands tour is a 3 - 4 hr trail tour through the lush green Jurassic marshlands of Orillia and Coldwater.

 Orillia sits between Lake Couchiching and Lake Simcoe, and after exloring the waterfront by bike, I decided to get completely different view of the area on a float plane tour with Lake Country Airways!
 And check out the plane I flew on... is that fate or what?!